Passive vs. Active Recovery: Which Path Are You Taking?

 Having a passive approach to recovery does not always happen from the beginning.
 Sometimes, a passive attitude develops after several months or years following active recovery.
 The primary concern with passive recovery is that it leaves you feeling like your sobriety isn’t worth the time and effort that you have been exerting.
 Passive recovery is often accompanied by feelings of restlessness, irritability, isolation and discontent.

-What is an Active Approach to Recovery?
+What Is an Active Approach to Recovery?

 If you take an active approach to your recovery, you are fully invested and engaged in your recovery journey.
 It may look similar to passive recovery as you attend meetings, participate in therapy and work to create deeper conversations with your therapist or other mental health professionals.
 However, the main difference is that an individual in active recovery acknowledges and believes that they can not achieve sobriety independently.
 A person in active recovery advocates for their recovery.